ndlib/legacy-curate-planning/2013-Fall-DCE-Sprints/Components.md

 This registry provides a way for all the Curation Concerns in an application to stand up and be counted.
 Because the registry is created at runtime you can add new Curation Concerns to an application without having to alter the application code.

-### Presentation
+### Interface
+A CurationConcern should provide:

+- An "owner" or responsible party (`#responsible_party`) e.g. `User`, `Group`, `#notifiable`
-Each Curation Concern contains a presenter that takes the raw object and exposes a tidy representation of it ([Draper](https://github.com/drapergem/draper) is one way to do this).
+- A presenter that takes the raw object and exposes a tidy representation of it ([Draper](https://github.com/drapergem/draper) is one way to do this).
-They also contain a form for editing the work---preferably built using [SimpleForm](https://github.com/plataformatec/simple_form).
+- A form builder (or view partial) for each mode of interaction (new, edit, review, etc.).
+View partials are preferably built using [SimpleForm](https://github.com/plataformatec/simple_form).
+- A Workflow Mediator (this can return `nil` if there aren't any workflow states)
+- A Dissemination Mediator (the simplest implementation can just return the object itself)

 ## Activity Monitoring & Messaging
 We need a way of instrumenting actions performed while users interact with repository content.